kunal1997slathia/Festive-Season-Sales-Exploration/README.md

 This Python project focuses on conducting a thorough analysis of sales data to extract valuable insights and inform strategic decision-making for businesses.

-The project utilizes popular Python libraries such as Pandas, Matplotlib, Seaborn, and Plotly for data manipulation, visualization, and exploration.
+The project utilizes popular Python libraries such as Pandas, Matplotlib and Seaborn for data manipulation, visualization, and exploration.

 # Features